-/WHAT IS ASSESSED HERE: HOW YOU THINK ABOUT THE LONG-TERM IMPACT WHEN ANALYZING AND MAKING DECISIONS, COMPLEMENTING SHORT-TERM THINKING; HOW YOU FEEL ABOUT IT, AND THE IMPACT ON YOUR BEHAVIORS.
+/WHAT IS ASSESSED HERE:

+HOW YOU THINK ABOUT THE LONGTERM IMPACT WHEN ANALYZING

+AND MAKING DECISIONS,

+COMPLEMENTING SHORT-TERM

+THINKING; HOW YOU FEEL ABOUT

+IT, AND THE IMPACT ON YOUR

+BEHAVIORS.

-This graph shows the two dimensions of affective and behavioral, meaning that you have an emotional connection with this aspect, and you also act upon it.
-We don't have enough data to report whether or how your knowledge and understanding is related to or might support this aspect.
+This graph shows the two dimensions of cognitive and behavioral, meaning that you have an intellectual understanding of this aspect, and you also act upon it.
+We don't have enough data to report if or how you connect with your feelings related to this item.